 Normalization Myth: I’m lucky to be alive when I walk off a plane.

-This is not true either, however people who fear flying often feel that their air travel survival was by chance.
-This highlights another element of overcoming fear of flying that also implements aviation education: “normalization”.
+This is not true either, however people who fear flying often feel that their air travel survival was purely luck.
+This highlights another important element of overcoming fear of flying: “normalization”.
 One of the reasons that people fear flying is because they do it so rarely (if at all).
-Generally, when people aren’t flying, they’re completely removed from the atmosphere of flying, which creates the psychological delusion that flying only happens “once in a while”.
+Generally, when people aren’t flying, they’re completely removed from the atmosphere of flying which deprives your mind and emotions from the reinforcement it needs to integrate flying as normal.
+This creates the psychological and emotional misconception that flying only happens “once in a while”.
 However, flying is as normal and routine as getting up and going to work every day.
 Part of the process in conquering a fear of flying is internalizing the routine nature of flying.
-Therefore, as part of the educational component of reducing perceived threats, a portion of the program is devoted to exercises in normalization.

 As we can see from the discussion above, it is necessary to use a combination of methods, rather than a singular approach, to resolve the components that cause fear of flying.
-With this approach, we are able to take control of our cognitions, emotions, and physiology to create comfort and relaxation, and maybe even enjoyment in our flying experience.
+With this approach to create and internal and external environment for comfort and relaxation, and maybe even enjoyment in our flying experience.